PensionMath

 WEP Calculator: How to Use It

-The Windfall Elimination Provision reduces Social Security for millions of workers who also receive a government pension.
-The Social Security Fairness Act of 2025 changed the rules significantly.
+The Windfall Elimination Provision reduced Social Security for millions of workers who also received a government pension.
+The Social Security Fairness Act of 2025 repealed WEP entirely.

 Open the WEP Calculator